Skip to content

 There are several variations for completions:

-For working with files and running commands the following functions are also available on env.
+For working with files and running commands the following methods are also available on env.
 You may call these directly or use them through the tool_registry and passing them to a completions method.

 • get_tool_registry: returns the tool registry, a dictionary of tools that can be called by the agent.
 By default it is populated with the tools listed above for working with files and commands plus request_user_input.
 To register a function as a new tool, call register_tool on the tool registry, passing it your function.